Overview

 History & Background

 The park grew around Mellon House, the birthplace of Thomas Mellon, the Irish‑American banker whose descendants built the Mellon banking dynasty.
 Mellon’s homestead and its outbuildings remain in their original location, anchoring the museum’s historical core.
+The park officially opened in 1976 as part of the National Museums of Northern Ireland, the first of three national museums in the region.
 In the 1970s the National Museums NI acquired a collection of traditional Ulster buildings – including two‑up, two‑down cottages from Sandy Row in Belfast – and re‑erected them on site.
 Over the decades the park has expanded to include a full‑size replica of the Brig Union, a 19th‑century emigrant sailing ship, and a series of American frontier houses such as the 1720s Fulton stone house from Pennsylvania, an Appalachian log house, and a brick plantation house linked to early Tennessee settlement.
 The museum’s research arm, the Mellon Centre for Migration Studies, supports postgraduate courses and houses a specialist library of over 10,000 volumes on Irish migration.

 What to See & Do

-• Exhibitions – Permanent displays such as the Emigrants Gallery trace the flow of two million people from Ulster to America.
+- Exhibitions – Permanent displays such as the Emigrants Gallery trace the flow of two million people from Ulster to America.
 Temporary shows rotate regularly; the current “Bad Bridget” exhibition highlights women emigrants (1838‑1918), while the spring‑time “Under the Hawthorn Tree” exhibition brings Marita Conlon‑McKenna’s famine novel to life.
+Recent international loans have included the British Museum’s “Warriors of the Plains”.

-• Events & Festivals – The park hosts a lively programme of cultural events, from St Patrick’s Day celebrations and U.S. Independence Day to a three‑day Bluegrass Music Festival each September.
-International exhibitions, such as the “Warriors of the Plains” from the British Museum, have also been featured.
+- Events & Festivals – The park hosts a lively programme of cultural events, from St Patrick’s Day celebrations and U.S. Independence Day to a three‑day Bluegrass Music Festival each September.
+Halloween, Easter and a festive Christmas programme (carols, traditional foods and a toy‑making workshop) are also popular.

 Practical Information